rohinsood/edgenuity-automated/README.md

 # Edgenuity Automated 😈
 > 🏫 A browser script to automatically move to the next video/question when the video is complete or when the question is answered

-> 🖊️ This helps students stay focused & productive throughout an activity & minimizes time waste between videos and questions
+> 🖊️ This helps students stay focused & productive throughout an activity & minimizes the time waste navigating between videos and questions

 > NOTE: This script is not meant to be used to actually automate the process of completing an activity.
 It is meant to be used as a tool to boost productity and attentiveness.
 ---